vaclavrozhon/vaclavrozhon.github.io/polylog.md

 I work mostly on writing scripts for the videos.
 There's always so much I want to say and can't, and there are always details we have to sweep under the rug.
 I always write about those [here](https://vasekrozhon.wordpress.com/), mostly just to be able to sleep well at night.
 But I am also humbled that a fraction of viewers reads it!

-I also wrote [one blog post](https://vasekrozhon.wordpress.com/2023/09/24/heuristic-arguments/) there about heuristic arguments, a topic I was thinking a lot around that time.
+I also wrote [one blog post](https://vasekrozhon.wordpress.com/2023/09/24/heuristic-arguments/) there about heuristic arguments, a topic I was thinking about a lot at the time.
 There's a lot more I would love to write about, but I don't expect myself to manage that much of it in the coming years.

 ## Why the name Polylog